 Veterinarians work to improve the health of household pets, as well as animals in laboratories, on farms and in zoos.
 They're skilled at treating and diagnosing dysfunctions and diseases in such animals, which may include using preventative measures, surgery and sophisticated technology.
 They also spend a great deal of time interacting with pet owners, offering advice on feeding, grooming and breeding.

 While veterinarians are best known for pet care, some work in private, food-animal practices and provide care for livestock like horses, sheep, cattle, goats and pigs.
 Some vets conduct research on animals in an effort to prevent humans from contracting the diseases that are carried by animals.
 Other common veterinarian duties include using diagnostic and lab equipment, setting broken bones, euthanizing chronically ill animals and birthing animals.

 Employment settings for veterinarians include group or individual clinical practices, government agencies, research laboratories and universities.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment of veterinarians was expected to increase by 36% between 2010 and 2020, which is much faster than the average among all U.S. occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of veterinarians was expected to increase by 12 percent between 2012 and 2022, which is as fast as the average among all U.S. occupations (www.bls.gov).
 Vets who are willing to work in rural settings where there's less competition may find more opportunities.

-According to the BLS, veterinarians earned a median annual wage of $84,460 in May 2012.
-The upper 10% earned $144,100 or more per year, while the lowest 10% earned $51,530 or less.
-The scientific research and development industry and pharmaceutical manufacturing were the highest-paying employers of veterinarians, paying average salaries of more than $113,000 per year.
+According to the BLS, veterinarians earned an average annual wage of $96,140 in May 2013.
+The upper 10 percent earned $149,530 or more per year, while the lowest paid 10 percent earned $53,270 or less.
+The scientific research and development and employment services industries were the highest-paying employers of veterinarians, paying average salaries of more than $127,000 per year.

 Related to Veterinarians Study